The airport on Grand Cayman is located 1¼ miles (2km) east of the center of the capital, George Town.

 Crime and Safety

 You may have been told that the Cayman Islands are virtually crime free but unfortunately that is not the case.
 We have our share of crime in all categories and you should not assume any different.
 Secure your valuables at all times.
 Never leave valuables visible in your rental car, even if the doors are locked.
 If visiting the beach, don't leave your valuables in plain sight.
 Also, don't assume that someone else is going to watch them for you while you're having a swim.
-Don't go to sleep with your windows or doors open or unlocked, especially if you are on the ground floor.
+Don't go to sleep with your windows or doors open or unlocked, especially if your room is on the ground floor.
 Avoid walking alone after 11:00pm and don't accept rides from strangers.
 Be safe by being smart!

 The Cayman Islands has its own currency, the Cayman Islands dollar.
 However, US currency is accepted everywhere and there is no need to exchange your US cash for Cayman dollars.
 At the local exchange rate, which does not fluctuate, US$100 is worth $80 in Cayman currency.
 Please note that when you make purchases using US dollars (cash), most retailers will give you back change in Cayman dollars.

 Effective January 1st, 2013 the international departure tax for visitors traveling by air is US$37.50 and this tax should already be included in the price of your ticket.
 Children under the age of 12 are exempt.